Hassan-Muhammad-Yousuf/Class-Schedule-Python/README.md

-Introduction to Class Scheduling Genetic Algorithm
-The code implements a genetic algorithm to solve the class scheduling problem, a common optimization challenge in educational institutions.
+Introduction to Class Scheduling prototype model with Genetic Algorithm in python The code implements a genetic algorithm to solve the class scheduling problem, a common optimization challenge in educational institutions.
 Class scheduling involves assigning courses to specific timeslots, instructors, and rooms while adhering to various constraints such as room capacity,